dimashlegel/github-pages-with-jekyll/README.md

+This repository is a starter portfolio that you can use to learn a little bit about GitHub Pages with Jekyll.

 # Your GitHub Learning Lab Repository for GitHub Pages

 Welcome to **your** repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through.